-Well, you have learened how to draw a pretty good snowman right here – you can stop now if you wish.
-But we thought that the drawing is a bit bare and have decided to add some extra details to make the snowman more interesting.
+Well, you have learned how to draw a pretty good snowman right here – you can stop now if you wish.
+But we thought that our snowman drawing is a bit bare and have decided to add some extra details to make the snowman more interesting.

 One thing that every snowman needs to look more awesome is a stick or broom in hand.